 - Only labour costs allocated to the provision of standard control services is reported in the labour cost tables. - Labour used in the provision of contracts for both goods and services, other than contracts for the provision of labour (i.e. labour hire contracts), is not reported in these tables. - All labour data has been presented according to the labour classification levels provided in the relevant table in the template.
 The methodology adopted to classify workers into the various classification levels is outlined below. - The quantities of labour, expenditure and stand-down occurrences have not been reported multiple times across the tables. - The Average Staff Level ('ASL') for each labour classification level reflects the average paid FTEs for each classification level over the course of the year.
-Specifically, this represents the average of the opening (30 June 2019) and closing (30 June 2020) staff levels for the year.
+Specifically, this represents the average of the opening (30 June 2020) and closing (30 June 2021) staff levels for the year.
 One ASL is equal to one FTE employee undertaking standard control services work receiving salary or wages over the entire year.
 Therefore, one FTE that spends 50% of their time on standard control services work is reported as 0.5 ASL. - Stand down periods are reported against the relevant classification level in the table containing the relevant labour. - The labour costs consist of labour hire, ordinary time earnings, other earnings, on-costs and taxes and superannuation.

-- ASL numbers were sourced from 30 June 2019 and 30 June 2020 detailed FTE reports stored on Endeavour Energy's shared network directory.
-This detailed FTE information is used in labour reporting to executive management to monitor and manage labour expenditure. - Labour expenditure, labour rates (normal time and overtime) and overtime hours information was extracted from various reporting cubes in TM1 (PNL cube, Labour Info cube, Labour Reporting cube and AER Totex by Account cube) and Ellipse tables (MSF820 + MSF801\C0\801 for rates and hours and MSF826 + MSF874 for oncost information).
+- ASL numbers were sourced from 30 June 2020 and 30 June 2021 detailed FTE reports stored on Endeavour Energy's shared network directory.
+This detailed FTE information is used in labour reporting to executive management to monitor and manage labour expenditure. - Labour expenditure, labour rates (normal time and overtime) and overtime hours information was extracted from various reporting cubes in TM1 (PNL cube, Labour Info cube, Labour Reporting cube and AER Totex by Account cube), Spinifex Reports (MD30 for Payrates and Hours, LV06 for Stand down Hours, FP03 for Overtime Hours) and Ellipse Tables (MSF900 stand down hours Jul-Aug).
 Endeavour Energy uses TM1 for various purposes including budgeting and forecasting, monthly reporting and regulatory account allocations and it has been used historically to provide data for previous audited Regulatory Accounts / RINs.
-It is a cube-based technology which allows rules to be created between cubes and within cubes. - Average productive work hours were sourced from the detailed FTE reports which provide weekly hours per FTE and is used to estimate the annual productive hours.
+It is a cube-based technology which allows rules to be created between cubes and within cubes.